owncloud-archive/documentation/user_manual/pim/troubleshooting.rst

 There are several techniques to remedy this, which are described extensively at the `Sabre DAV website <http://sabre.io/dav/service-discovery/>`_.

-Below is what have proven to work with iOS including iOS 7.
+Below is what has proven to work with iOS including iOS 7.

-If your ownCloud instance is installed in a sub-folder under the web servers document root, and the client has difficulties finding the Cal- or CardDAV end-points, configure your web server to redirect from a "well-know" URL to the one used by ownCloud.
+If your ownCloud instance is installed in a sub-folder under the web server's document root, and the client has difficulties finding the Cal- or CardDAV end-points, configure your web server to redirect from a "well-know" URL to the one used by ownCloud.
 When using the Apache web server this is easily achieved using a :file:`.htaccess` file in the document